lumayopickter/alx-system_engineering-devops/README.md

-# Create a README.md file to describe the script
+# 8-cwd_state

-echo "This script runs the 'ls -la' command, saves the output to the file 'ls_cwd_content', and displays the directory contents without the specific prompt." > README.md
+This script creates a `README.md` file, runs the `ls -la` command, and redirects the output to `ls_cwd_content`.
+It then initializes a Git repository, adds and commits the files, and pushes the changes to a remote repository on GitHub.